suhipek/CFLToolbox/README.md

 # CFLToolbox
-A series of tools for students form the College of Foreign languages, Nankai University.
+A series of tools for students form the College of Foreign Languages, Nankai University.